Levator scapulae syndrome

 1)Sit up straight with both hands at the sides.

-2)Raise the right arm forwards and reach over the back with the hand grasping the right shoulder blade and applying downward pressure.
+2)Raise the right arm forward and reach over the back with the hand grasping the right shoulder blade and applying downward pressure.
 (This step rotates the shoulder blade downward, which helps lengthen the levator scapulae muscle even more before it is stretched.
 If raising the elbow above the shoulder is too complicated at first, this step can be skipped.)

 3)While keeping everything else still, rotate the head to the left about 45 degrees (which is about halfway toward the shoulder).